maj157/MD-404/Specifications.md

 }

 // Requires:
-// - board is a valid 2D array of size GRID_SIZE x GRID_SIZE.
+// - `board` is a valid 2D array of size GRID_SIZE x GRID_SIZE representing the game board.
-// - row and col are valid indices within the range [0, GRID_SIZE - 1].
+// - `row` and `col` are valid indices within the range [0, GRID_SIZE - 1].
-// - shipsSunk is a valid pointer to an integer that tracks the number of ships sunk.
+// - `shipsSunk` is a valid pointer to an integer that tracks the number of ships sunk.
-// - showMisses is an integer flag indicating whether to display missed shots (1 = show, 0 = hide).
+// - `showMisses` is an integer flag indicating whether to display missed shots (1 = show, 0 = hide).
-// - GRID_SIZE is defined and greater than 0.
+// - `GRID_SIZE` is defined and greater than 0.
+// - The global variables `artilleryAvailable` and `torpedoAvailable` are properly initialized to 0 or 1.
 // - The function depends on a helper function `checkShipSunk()` to determine if a ship is sunk.
 // Effects:
-// - Fires at the specified (row, col) location on the board.
+// - Fires at the specified (`row`, `col`) location on the `board`.
-// - If the location is already marked as hit ('*') or missed ('o') and `showMisses` is 1, returns -1 to indicate invalid action.
+// - If the location is already marked as hit ('*') or missed ('o') and `showMisses` is 1, the function returns -1 to indicate an invalid action.
-// - If the location is '~', it marks the cell as a miss ('o') and prints "Miss!".
+// - If the location is water ('~'), it marks the cell as a miss ('o') and prints "Miss!".
-// - If the location contains a ship (any other character), marks the cell as hit ('*'), prints "Hit!", and checks if the ship is sunk:
+// - If the location contains a ship (any other character), it:
+//   - Marks the cell as hit ('*').
+//   - Prints "Hit!".
+//   - Checks if the ship is sunk using `checkShipSunk()`:
-//   - If the ship is sunk, increments `shipsSunk`, prints the name of the sunk ship, and unlocks special moves:
+//     - If the ship is sunk, prints the name of the sunk ship and increments `*shipsSunk`.
-//     - Unlocks "Artillery" after sinking 1 ship.
-//     - Unlocks "Torpedo" after sinking 3 ships.
+//     - Unlocks special moves based on the number of ships sunk:
+//       - Sets `artilleryAvailable` to 1 and prints "Artillery unlocked for your next turn!" if `*shipsSunk` is 1. (artillery move is unlocked once during the next turn of the
+//         player who sinks the other player’s ship in the current turn.)
+//       - Sets `torpedoAvailable` to 1 and prints "Torpedo unlocked for your next turn!" if `*shipsSunk` is 3. (torpedo move is unlocked only once during the next turn of the player who sinks the
+//         other player’s third ship in the current turn.)
 // - Returns 1 if the shot is valid (hit or miss). int fireAt(char board[GRID_SIZE][GRID_SIZE], int row, int col, int *shipsSunk, int showMisses) {